 Most homes use a furnace to create and distribute heat.
-Furnaces generally last between 15 and 20 years before needing to be replaced.
+Furnaces are designed to last 15 to 20 years before needing to be replaced.
 Sometimes a furnace won’t ignite because the system won’t light the burners that provide heat.
 If your furnace is less than 15 years old and won’t ignite, check for any underlying problems before seeking a full replacement.

 Table of Contents